Source of Stem Cells

 Umbilical cord blood contains immature HSCs that can be used for allogeneic transplant.

-Main advantage is increasing the number of donors for people in need of transplant since umbilical cord blood was previously discarded.
+A major advantage is the increase in the number of donors for people in need of transplant since umbilical cord blood was previously discarded.

 Many provinces have provincial banks where parents can donate their newborn’s cord blood to for public use.